JohnSkouloudis/Movie-SearchEngine/README.md

 <pre>
 Movie-SearchEngine/
- ├── NLP_SearchEngine.ipynb
- ├── TF_IDF_SearchEngine.py
+ ├── NLP_SearchEngine.ipynb  : Notebook that explains the steps for each task ├── TF_IDF_SearchEngine.py  : Implementation of TF_IDF_SearchEngine class
- ├── Word2VecSearchEngine.py
+ ├── Word2VecSearchEngine.py : Implementation of Word2VecSearchEngine class
- ├── BertSearchEngine.py │
+ ├── BertSearchEngine.py     : Implementation of BertSearchEngine class
- ├── requirements.txt
+ ├── requirements.txt        : libraries used in the project
  ├── README.md
  └── .gitignore </pre>